Ahmed-Khaled-ibrahem/sakina/README.md

 ## Getting Started

 edits :
-- pray can done using the app
+- pray can done using the app from the check mark button
-- calender previous days
+- calender can show previous days progress
-- start button to start ex
-- how to solve person upload the pray, without clicking button
+- prayer can be done, without clicking button
 - ios edits